-This policy refers to young people, children and adults at risk.
+This policy refers to children, youth people and adults at risk.
 There is also a specific adult at risk policy.

 6. PRINCIPLES

 All action taken under Oldham Athletic Safeguarding Procedures will be informed by the multiagency safeguarding procedures developed by Oldham Area Child Protection Committee which in turn are informed by government guidance.